 Think of Scandinavian style and the first thing that comes to mind is the color white.
 As we alluded to earlier, the harsh winters that shaped the style dictated this color choice, as homeowners wanted an interior that was airy, cheerful and moved away from the chill and gloom outside.
 White is the obvious choice, as it maximizes the available natural light while keeping the visual fragmentation to a minimum.
 Since white is already a popular hue when it comes to kitchen design, most of us will have little hassle in switching styles.

-But having a white kitchen does not make it automatically ‘Scandinavian’, and you need additional elements such as soft wooden tones, lovely lighting that drives away any dark corners and a hint of color to achieve the transformation.
+But having a white kitchen does not make it automatically ‘Scandinavian.’
+For a true Scandinavian kitchen design you need additional elements such as soft wooden tones, lovely lighting that drives away any dark corners and a hint of color to achieve the transformation.
 Clean straight lines, a clutter-free environment and smart organizational solutions help in achieving that fabled Scandinavian look.

 2. A Hint of Color